triton-inference-server/model_navigator/docs/package/package.md

 )
 ```

-Once the package was loaded you can obtain desired information or use it to `optimize` or `profile` the package.
+Once the package is loaded you can obtain desired information or use it to `optimize` or `profile` the package.
 Read
 more in [load method API specification](package_load_api.md).

 ## Optimize